AnirudhTiwari/NML-DIP/README.md

 $git checkout --track origin/pdbTestBranch
 ```

 4. Now you are on the *pdbTestBranch*, the code expects the user to provide a file containing PDB entries with chains for which the algorithm should be executed.
 We have provided a sample test file (sampleTestDataset.txt) and it looks like this.
+The user can optionally provide the number of domains as well for which the first two steps of the algorithm are skipped and directly k-means with post-processing step is applied.
 ```
-1ddzA
+1ddzA 2
 1uc8A
 1tuhA
-1s0fA
+1s0fA 5
 ```
 The first four characters denotes the name of the PDB entry and the last character (in uppercase) represents the chain.
+The number separated by whitespace(s) is the number of domains the user can provide for that particular protein.

 ### Important Note
 Please note that **the input file compulsarily needs to be in this format** otherwise the program will not work.
 Also, please **download the corresponding PDB file(s) from [RCSB](https://www.rcsb.org/) and move them to the `All PDBs` folder** as the program calculates the feature vectors by parsing the PDB files and it expects the PDB files to be present in the `All PDBs` folder.